nformant1/DogecoinAPI/README.md

 To run the the API endpoints just fire up this python script ``python main.py``

-You will be able to access the documentation in your browser under http://localhost:8080/web
+You will be able to access the documentation in your browser under http://localhost

 # :dark_sunglasses: See the results

-If you want to see the API "live" use this link: http://easypeasy.eastus.cloudapp.azure.com:8080/web/
+If you want to see the API "live" use this link: http://easypeasy.eastus.cloudapp.azure.com/

 # :page_with_curl: To Do List

 - [ ] Missing RPC Calls
 - [ ] Improve Error Handling
+- [X] Automate Documentation
+- [ ] DOS Protection
+- [ ] Log stats
-- [ ] Automate Documentation
+- [ ] Cache data (frequent queries)

 And a couple of server tasks (run as a service, SSL, get a domain)